-Click Browse to change the destination location for the software in figure 2-5.
-Click Next to continue the Installation.
-Click Back to return to the previous page, or click Cancel to end the Installation.
+5. In the screen above, click Browse to change the destination location for the software.
+After that, click Next, and you will see the next screen (shown in Figure 2-5), or click Back to return to the previous screen, or click Cancel to end the Installation.